osheentikku/cse15l-lab-reports/labReport4.md

 I used the up arrow keys to access the javac and java commands for ListExamplesTests since I had already run them once and they were in my command history.

-6. Commit and push the resulting change to your Github account (you can pick any commit message!)
+6. Commit and push the resulting change to your Github account

 ```
 git add L<tab>istExamples.java
 git commit -m "Update"